The Charleston Area Medical Center School of Nurse Anesthesia is the only CRNA school in West Virginia.

 Entire Program Cost of CRNA School at Charleston Area Medical Center.

-Once enrolled, students are entitled to student health services, which provide treatment of on the job illnesses and injuries.
-CAMC has a dental clinic and pharmacy on campus.
+Once enrolled, students are entitled to student health services, which provide treatment of on the job illnesses and pharmacy on campus.

 Free parking is provided.
 Scrub suits are provided and laundered.

 Many students receive financial sponsorship while in school.
 In return, the student commits to a contractual agreement to work for the sponsor after successful graduation and certification.
 Many employers of CRNAs offer these sponsorships, including CAMC.

 Well over 100.
 Early application is highly recommended.

 Are you concerned that Charleston Area Medical Center’s Nurse Anesthesia School won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

 CAMC CRNA School has an integrated program, allowing you to participate in didactic and clinical education simultaneously.
 You can compare this with a front loaded program, which would have you complete all didactic courses before you begin your clinical experience.

 The didactic component of the program includes two areas of focus:

 Advanced Professional Nurse Anesthesia Practice, which includes anesthesia, basic sciences, basic and clinical practicum, as well as